InexperiencedMe/myppal/README.md

 6. Plot its loss wiht plotloss.py
 7. See by yourself how well its doing with predict.py

 If you have any issues or run into bugs - let me know.
-I did some code cleanup without even testing it because Im chill like that.
+There are things that I take for granted, since I spend a lot of time on this project, but might not be obvious to others.

 ## Q&A